-Over the Christmas period I was watching and old comedy sketch by Morecambe and Wise from the 1970s which is the one with Andre Previn.
+Over the Christmas period, I was watching an old comedy sketch by Morecambe and Wise from the 1970s which is the one with Andre Previn.
 After playing the piano really badly Morecomb turns and says to Andre “ I am playing all the right notes, but not necessarily in the right order”!
 Anyway, the reason why I’m mentioning this is because it made me think about my recent visit to see my teacher Edward Obaidey- sensei in Tokyo after a gap of nearly 5 years.

-As a practitioner of the art I find myself reading in cycles.
-Its not really about reading something from beginning to end and reciting it- but it’s more the inspiration that is gained -which adds to the way I develop my skills and practice in the clinic.
+As a practitioner of the art, I find myself reading in cycles.
+It’s not really about reading something from beginning to end and reciting it- but it’s more about the inspiration that is gained -which adds to the way I develop my skills and practice in the clinic.

-I hope this leaves you with a small taste to the pie and may your day be filled with the little experiences that make you happy.
+I hope this leaves you with a small taste of the pie and may your day be filled with the little experiences that make you happy.

-*Edward Sensei coined the term POG or Principles of Generality and speaks about it in the first volume of is book An Acupuncture Travelogue.
+*Edward Sensei coined the term POG or Principles of Generality and speaks about it in the first volume of his book An Acupuncture Travelogue.